slimndap/wp-theatre/readme.txt

     * Production listings can now be grouped and paginated by day, month or year.
     * Stripped all unnecessary elements off the event edit screen.
     * Made it possible to alter the behaviour of the tickets lightbox with a filter.
+    * You can now browse extensions inside the WordPress admin.

 See the [release post](http://theater.slimndap.com/theater-for-wordpress-0-13-released/?utm_source=wordpress.org&utm_medium=web&utm_content=changelog&utm_campaign=readme.txt) for examples.